Following the traces of the Walser buildings in Davos

 Kirche in Davos Monstein

-Nice easy hike in the footsteps of the Walser buildings.
+Beautiful easy hike following the traces of the Walser buildings.
 Suitable for the whole family.

 Technique /6